 Cirrus clouds are usually white and predict fair weather.

 You might also be interested in:

 Weather fronts can cause clouds to form.
-Fronts happen when two large masses of air collide into each other at the Earth's surface.
-Warm fronts produce clouds when warm air replaces cold air by sliding...more
+Fronts occur when two large masses of air collide at the Earth's surface.
+Warm fronts produce clouds when warm air replaces cold air by sliding above it.
+Many different...more

 Altocumulus clouds (weather symbol - Ac), are made primarily of liquid water and have a thickness of 1 km.
 They are part of the Middle Cloud group (2000-7000m up).
 They are grayish-white with one part...more